 “No, I didn’t forget the tickets!
 You were rushing me when I left the house so I didn’t have time to double check that I had them!”

 “I wouldn’t have to yell if you would just listen to what I had to say!”

 “Maybe if you would stop nagging me, I would actually want to help out around the house once in a while.”

-Rather than thinking of how you are going to win an argument and prove your partner wrong, ask yourself what is your ultimate goal?
+Rather than thinking of how you are going to win an argument and prove your partner wrong, ask yourself what is your ultimate goal when you employ defensiveness in relationships and other toxic behaviors?
 Is your goal to be happy or to be right?
 Would you rather resolve the situation and go back to having a harmonious relationship or prove to your partner that you were right and she was wrong?

 Try listening to your partner and empathizing with their point of view before responding with your own point of view.
 Taking responsibility for some portion of the argument will immediately make your partner less defensive and more likely to want to compromise or give in entirely.
-The quickest way to getting what you want is remain humble, express how you feel, validate your partner’s feelings and ask for forgiveness or a compromise.
+The quickest way to get what you want is to remain humble, express how you feel, validate your partner’s feelings and ask for forgiveness or a compromise.

 “Oh my goodness, I cannot believe I forgot the tickets!
 I was rushing out the door and didn’t double check before we left.
 I am so sorry to have ruined our night like that.”

 “I’m sorry I raised my voice.
 I guess I just felt like I wasn’t being heard by you and I really want us to communicate effectively so I think I got a little impatient.
 I feel really strongly about this topic and I know you do too.
 Let’s try again.”

 “You’re right, I could help out more around the house and I understand why you’re frustrated.
 I guess I’ve just been rebelling a bit because I feel like you’ve been reminding me about cleaning up so much.
 If I promise to be better about cleaning, would you promise to give me a week without nagging to prove myself to you?”